 Your team will begin with $100,000 in virtual cash to invest in your portfolio.

-All trading takes place on WInS (the Wharton Investment Simulator).
-WInS is a web-based stock market simulation that allows students to apply the concepts of investments and portfolio management in a hands-on learning environment while working with real-world data without risking real money.
+All trading takes place on WInS (Wharton Investment Simulator).
+WInS is a web-based stock market simulation that allows students to apply the concepts of investments and portfolio management in a hands-on learning environment, while working with real-world data without risking real money.

-Each team has one account on WInS.
+Each team shares one account on WInS.
 All team members will use the same username and password to access WInS.

-Once trading has begun, teams can make trades at any time during the competition.
-The trading period ends on December 3, 2021.
+Once the competition trading period is active, teams can buy or sell shares at any time during the competition.
+The trading period ends on December 1, 2023.

-WInS executes all U.S. stock trades at real time prices.
-Please note that although trades are executed at real time prices, and that the bid and ask prices are real time; the prices you see in your open positions are delayed by 10–15 minutes.
+WInS executes all U.S. trades at real time prices (the actual price of the stock at that moment in time).
+Please note that although trades are executed at real time prices, and that the bid and ask prices are real time; the prices that you see in your open positions (prior to when a sale or purchase closes) are delayed by 10–15 minutes.

 International equities not based in the U.S. experience a longer time delay.
 These equity orders will go through at the end of the trading day.
 If a trade is placed for an international equity at 4:00 p.m. on Monday, it will clear at the end of Tuesday.
-Also, exchange rate calculations are done automatically when making trades on foreign markets.
-There is no extra work on your part, though it is good to be aware of potential gains/losses you may experience due to exchange rates.
+Also, exchange rate calculations are done automatically when making trades in foreign markets.
+No extra work is required on your part, though it is good to be aware of potential gains/losses you may experience due to exchange rates.

 You do not need to exchange money in a different currency.
 It is done automatically when buying and selling.